-Different from atomic operations, each single vote-level operation changes one vote in some specific way. \begin{description} \item[Vote change (VC)] A single VC operation on some vote~$v$ means to change~$v$ into another vote which can be any subset of candidates.
+For a {\yesins} $((C, V), J, \ell, k)$ of \prob{Des$X$Brib-$f$}, a feasible solution refers to a sequence of at most~$\ell$ many $X$ operations applied to the votes in $V$, ensuring that none of the candidates in $J$ is contained in any winning $k$-committees of the resulting election.

-\item[Vote addition change (VAC)] A single VAC operation on some vote~$v$ such that $v\neq C$ means that we add some (one or more) candidates from $C\setminus v$ into~$v$.
+Unlike atomic operations, each vote-level change operation modifies a single vote in a specific way. \begin{description} \item[Vote-level change (VoteChg)] A single VoteChg operation on a vote~$v$ modifies~$v$ into another vote, which can be any subset of candidates.

-\item[Vote deletion change (VDC)] A single VDC operation on some vote~$v$ such that $v\neq\emptyset$ means that we remove some (one or more) candidates from~$v$. \end{description}
+\item[Vote-level addition change (VoteAddChg)] A single VoteAddChg operation on a vote~$v$, where $v\neq C$, adds one or more candidates from $C\setminus v$ to~$v$.

-Clearly, each vote-level operation on some vote equals to a series of atomic operations of certain type on the same vote.
+\item[Vote-level deletion change (VoteDelChg)] A single VoteDelChg operation on a vote~$v$, where $v\neq\emptyset$, removes one or more candidates from~$v$. \end{description}

-To generalize our study as much as possible, we consider the distance-bounded bribery model where we are given an additional non-negative integer~$r$, and request that the Hamming distance between a bribed vote~$v$ and the new vote after a single vote-level operation at~$v$ is at most~$r$.
-Recall that the Hamming distance between two votes $v\subseteq C$ and $v'\subseteq C$ is $\abs{v\setminus v'}+\abs{v'\setminus v}$.
-When~$r$ is the number of candidates, this restriction completely fades out.
-Many of our {\nphns} results hold even when~$r$ is a very small constant.
+Clearly, each vote-level operation on a vote is equivalent to a sequence of atomic operations applied to the same vote.